University of British Columbia

 - Four consecutive years of full time education in English in a country other than English where English is the primary language immediately prior to attending UBC

-- A 70% grade in English 12, English Literature 12 or the equivalent (including provincial exam)
+- A 70% grade or better on the provincial examination portion of BC English 12 or the equivalent

 - A grade of 4 on Advanced Placement (AP) English Language and Composition or AP Literature and Composition